jlzych/jlzych.com/source/posts/2021-04-18-reminiscing-on-the-magic-of-optimizely-s-early-days.html.md

 Last fall, Optimizely was acquired by Episerver, signaling the official end of Optimizely as I knew it.
 I've been re-connecting with old Optinauts and reminiscing on the magic of those early days.

 I joined the company in 2012 as employee 29.
 It was pre-series A, everyone fit in 1 office in downtown SF, and the average age of employees was about 27.
 Not too long after joining we had the 4th highest valuation of all YCombinator-backed companies (behind AirBnB, Dropbox, and Stripe).
 There was a ton of energy and momentum behind us.
 We were all young and hungry and full of ideas and eager to prove ourselves.
-We had lot of freedom to try out ideas, fail, learn, and grow.
+We had a lot of freedom to try out ideas, fail, learn, and grow.
 It launched the careers of most of the people who were there, including mine.

 What follows are a collection of my most cherished memories.